Partnerships Fundraising Manager

 It is best to have a solicitor draw up a will for you, as this ensures it is done properly and is legally binding.
 You can ask any solicitor to write your will for you and they will be able to arrange a gift to be left to charity if you wish.

-Glasgow’s Golden Generation has partnered up with McClure Solicitors, who are offering free wills, a free will review, and half price power of attorney.
+Glasgow’s Golden Generation has partnered up with McClure Solicitors, who are offering free wills, a free will review, and special price power of attorney.
 All that we ask for in return is for you to consider making a donation to Glasgow’s Golden Generation.

 How to Leave a Gift in Your Will

 Three simple ways to make a difference to older adults in Glasgow: